kaixinguor/CarND-Vehicle-Detection/writeup.md

 ![alt text][image3_3]
 ![alt text][image3_4]

+Since single frame detection is not very robust, I accumulate heat across consecutive images in one video, so that the detection knowledge is accumulated over time.

-So for every frame, I take detections in previous 20 frames (including current frame) and accumulate the boxes in each frame, then I build a heatmap to indicate how many times each pixel is identified as a car.
-I mark those pixels which are identified at least 5 times as car pixel, then use `scipy.ndimage.measurements.label()` identify individual blobs in the heatmap.
-Then I assume each blob correspond to a vehicle.
+More specifically, for every frame, I take detection boxes from previous 20 frames (including the current frame) and accumulate the heat, then I apply a threshold filtering in the function `apply_threshold()` in lines 26 through 30 in `./main_car_tracking.py`.
+I consider those pixels which are identified at least 5 times as true car pixel.
+Then  `scipy.ndimage.measurements.label()` is applied to identify individual blobs in the heatmap.
+I assume each blob correspond to one vehicle.
+This procedure is in lines 102 through 118 in  `./main_car_tracking.py`.

-The accumulated heatmap and the final bounding box is like this:
+The accumulated heatmap and the final bounding box look like this:

 ![alt text][image4_1]